 One of the greatest things we can be thankful for is God’s love for us.
-No matter what situation we may be in, the Lord has a special way of touching us with His hand of peace and grace that comforts us in all our troubles.
+No matter what situation we may be in, the Lord has a special way of touching us with his hand of peace and grace that comforts us in all our troubles.
 He knew exactly what the Baumann family needed as they grieved the loss of their father and husband, Bill Baumann, who tragically took his life last April.
+This is their story:

 Thanksgiving has always been our most sacred family holiday.
 Our main tradition is an unvarying brunch menu served on the same dishes every year.
 Each person has their own candle at their place setting and a carefully selected verse attached by ribbon to the candleholder.
 After a time of sharing what we’re thankful for, we read the verses and I explain why I chose it for them.
 It is usually a pretty special time, but I knew this year would be different.
 The most visible thing would be who was not there.